Using EC2 Instances with a GUI#

 Session: '1' (owner:ubuntu type:virtual)

-You may give your session any number you like, but no two sessions may have the same number.
+Sessions may be given any number, but no two sessions may have the same number.

-From this point, you can access your session using the Amazon DCV client on your local machine or via the DCV console in your web browser.
+Sessions can be accessed using the Amazon DCV client on the local machine or via the DCV console in your web browser.

 Enter https://user@ec2_instance_ip_address:8443 into the Hostname or IP Address box and click Connect.
 Next, click “Trust and Connect”.

-Enter the password you set in Post-Installation Checks in the Password box and click Login.
+Enter the password set in Post-Installation Checks in the Password box and click Login.

-At this point, you should see your session begin and a virtual desktop displayed after a brief delay.
+At this point, the session should begin and a virtual desktop will be displayed after a brief delay.

 Now, open a terminal and run the following command: source /etc/profile.d/default_module.sh.
-You’re now ready to use your GUI-enabled EC2 Instance.
+The GUI-enabled EC2 Instance is now ready to use.

 ubuntu@ip-1-2-3-4:~$ source /etc/profile.d/default_module.sh